acl-org/ethics-tutorial/README.md

 ## <a id="tr">Tutorial Recording</a>

+The recordings are too large to fit into our Github repo here, but the links do work to retrieve the scrubbed recordings of the
 ## <a id="a">Activity</a>

 The hands-on activity in the tutorial starts with a 5-minute introduction of the activity and a short review of the individual abstracts, which are also described in the slides.
 Participants were grouped into random groups, which had to elect a scribe and a presenter.
 The scribe serves as a secretariat for typing in the notes from their group; and the presenter is delegated as the person in the group to present the findings to the entire tutorial audience.
 Each group was assigned one of the abstracts to read and critique.